nexthack/goshort/README.md

 to convert an id to a string and vice versa.Uses a space of 52 characters and is url safe.

+The auto increment id from database can be encoded and used as url shortener

 ## Usage